Seeking Campus Housing from Study Abroad

 If you are interested in living Off-Campus, you MUST complete the "Intent to Live Off-Campus" Form.
 There are strict dates to when this form must be completed, and fines may apply if the deadlines are not followed.
 More information regarding living off-campus can be found on the following site: Living Off-Campus

-Any General Questions: Contact Isaiah Thomas, Assistant Director of Residential Communities
+Any General Questions about Housing or if you currently have or seeking housing accommodations, contact Isaiah Thomas, Director of Residential Communities